tsora1603/pixora-theme/DESIGN.md

 These guidelines apply to every app, be it Discord, Firefox, Steam (branded apps); or Settings, Accessibility, File Manager (non-branded apps).

+## Taking References

+You're free to use any version you want from any app icon for reference, besides the really old ones if the app has been through many rebrandings.
+Try to keep the designs consistent with existing ones as well!

 ## Borders

 Every app icon has a border.
 Its purpose is to keep the icons 'away' from any background color and define their own space on the screen.
 Since they are all drawn on a 16x16 grid, every color matters, and avoiding background fading is super important.